 - 1. Voluntary Suspension: A temporary interruption in progress of an individual's apprenticeship agreement at the request of the apprentice and granted by the sponsor.
 The program sponsor shall review apprentices in suspended status at least once each year to determine if the suspension is still appropriate. - 2.
 Advanced Standing or Credit: The sponsor may provide for advanced standing or credit for demonstrated competency, acquired experience, training or education in or related to the occupation.
-All sponsors need to ensure a fair and equitable process is applied to all apprentices seeking advanced standing or credit per WAC 296-05-316 (11). - 3.
-Sponsor Procedures: - a.
-Failure to maintain employment with Lashes and Massage Apprenticeship shall result in immediate termination of the apprenticeship agreement. - b.
-In case of failure on the part of the apprentice to fulfill his/her obligation as to classroom attendance, job performance or satisfactory work habits; The Lashes & Massage Apprenticeship shall have the authority to suspend or revoke the apprentice's agreement.
+All sponsors need to ensure a fair and equitable process is applied to all apprentices seeking advanced standing or credit per WAC 296-05-015(11). - 3.
+Sponsor Procedures:

+Failure to maintain employment with the Lewis County PUD will result in cancellation of the apprenticeship agreement.